simran-dk/METCS777-term-project-repo-Team9/README.md

 2. Activate the virtual venv: `source venv/bin/activate`
 3. Install the required dependencies: `pip3 install -r requirements.txt`

+## Environment Set Up
+The code was executed in Google Collab with the data stored on the drives.

+## How to run the code
+Ensure that the required libraries are installed and the data is present at the drive location mentioned in the code.

 ## Our Data
 We decided to scrape LinkedIn public profiles for our dataset.
 We have structured our dataset into the following JSON structure.